 The Federal Long Term Care Insurance Program offers a choice of plans to cover the costs of care at home, in an adult day care facility, in an assisted living facility or in a nursing home.
 The coverage is available for members and spouses.
-It is also available for parents, parent-in-laws and stepparents of active duty uniformed service members.
+It is also available for parents, parent-in-laws and stepparents and adult children over 18 of active duty uniformed service members.
 The premiums are based on the age of the individual being insured and the options selected.
 For more information please visit www.ltcfeds.com or call 1-800-582-3337.